-As every revenue team in the world right now is looking for similar visibility, I thought I’d share a few examples of the insights that are proving invaluable to us internally at Clari and many of our customers.
+As every revenue team in the world right now is looking for similar sales pipeline visibility, I thought I’d share a few examples of the insights that are proving invaluable to us internally at Clari and to many of our customers.

 Establishing a Baseline: Segment Opportunities By Risk Profile

 Each company we’ve talked to is in the process of establishing some level of risk assessment across every single opportunity in their pipeline.
 Once the risk scale has been designed and deployed, reps and CSMs can start talking to their coaches and champions and to get an accurate assessment for each opportunity.
 Here is a sample COVID-19 risk scale that you could deploy:

 - High Risk: Budget Impacted (Budget is on hold or no longer available)

 - High Risk: Project Impacted (Project/evaluation is on hold or no longer being pursued)

 - Assumed High Risk: Not Confirmed (High risk industry or business model, but impact is not yet confirmed)

 - Low Risk: Confirmed low risk